Cian-Twohig/Intro2BayesianDA/README.md

 Testing pushing in class!

 Heyo we're making changes in the branch boys!
+I hope its working!

 <<<<<<< HEAD
 =======